My receiver reboots itself

 Learn about the reason why your receiver may reboot itself based on the following scenarios.
 Your satellite receiver may reboot from time to time.
 This is expected and ensures your receiver is functioning correctly.
 If you are noticing occasional reboots (once or twice per month, which can vary between software versions), no troubleshooting is necessary.

 Your satellite receiver may reboot automatically from time-to-time.
-This is expected behavior and ensures that all parts of the software and hardware are functioning correctly.
+This is expected behaviour and ensures that all parts of the software and hardware are functioning correctly.

 If you are noticing occasional reboots, no troubleshooting is necessary.